GabeScott/standard-works-vault/General Conference/2005 October - Sacrifice Is a Joy and a Blessing.md

 Brothers and sisters, do not be afraid of sacrifice.
 Please enjoy the happiness and blessings from the sacrifice itself.

 Occasionally there is a time gap between the sacrifice and the blessing.
 The sacrifice may come according to our time schedule, but the blessing may not come by our, but by the Lord’s, calendar.
-Because of this, the Lord comforts us by saying, “Wherefore, be not weary in well-doing, for ye are laying the foundation of a great work” (D&C 64:33).
+Because of this, the Lord comforts us by saying, “Wherefore, be not weary in well-doing, for ye are laying the foundation of a great work” ([[D&C 64.33|D&C 64:33]]).

 The blessings surely come to us.
 Please remember that the sacrifice itself might be a form of blessing.
 Let us make the sacrifice of small things.